William Rignold: Early years

-In 1860, Rignold had a leading role in The Dead Heart at the Theatre Royal, Bristol, and the following year he was judged "very amusing as a foppish man of the world" in The Romance of a Poor Young Man at the same theatre.
+In 1860 Rignold had a leading role in The Dead Heart at the Theatre Royal, Bristol.
 His brother George was also a member of the company at the Theatre Royal.
-In the production of A Midsummer Night's Dream with which the new Theatre Royal, Bath, opened on 4 March 1863 William played Lysander, and George played Theseus, in a cast that included Charles Coghlan, Henrietta Hodson, Ellen Terry, William Robertson and his daughter Madge.
+In the production of A Midsummer Night's Dream with which the new Theatre Royal, Bath, opened on 4 March 1863 William played Lysander, and George played Theseus, in a cast that included Charles Coghlan (Demetrius), Henrietta Hodson (Oberon), Ellen Terry (Titania), William Robertson and his daughter Madge.